yan-soon/tp/docs/team/silvernitro.md

 * **New Feature**: Added a command to allow users to view all tags in GradPad
     * What it does: Allows users to view a list of all the tags they've added.

-    * Justification: This feature allows user check if a certain tag exists.
+    * Justification: This feature allows users to check if a certain tag exists.
 This is especially useful when they need to know what tags they can use to filter their list of modules (see feature above).

     * Highlights: The implementation of this feature is not as straightforward as it sounds.
 In the original AB3 project, a module's tags were implemented by storing a list of `Tag` objects within each `Module`.